Shashank14-ro/Emotion-Detection-Using-CNN/README.md

 This project performs facial emotion detection using Convolutional Neural Networks (CNN).
 It can identify emotions like Happy, Sad, Angry, Surprise, etc., from real-time webcam input or images.

+Haarcascade.xml is used for object detection; in our project, we use it to detect faces, which are then classified using a CNN algorithm.
 ## 📌 Features
 - Facial emotion recognition using CNN
 - Trained on FER2013 dataset